Code-Institute-Submissions/eHand/docs/testing.md

 * :clipboard: RESULT:
     * Modal displayed as expected with ghost white body and lime green border.

+* :hammer: TEST: (Username)
+    * Expected to see a logged in user message at top of screen
+    * Expected this to be a clickable link
+* :clipboard: RESULT:
+    * Link displayed as expected.

 [Back to Index](#index)

 ### Home Operation testing